American singer and dancer, a leading performer during the Jazz Age and the Harlem Renaissance of the 1920s

 Mills saw her work as a crusade on behalf of racial understanding.
 She believed that every white person pleased by her performance was a friend won for the race.

-The West Harlem Art Fund has nominated Florence Mills for She Built NYC.
-Help us nominate Florence Mills for a permanent monument.
+The West Harlem Art Fund has requested that the 135th Street Plaza in St. Nicholas Park be named after Florence Mills.
+Help us nominate Florence Mills.
 She represented that Black migration which came north.
 And she settled in Harlem to become its songbird during its creative renaissance.
 Florence Mills transformed entertainment with her talent.
 She advocated for racial equality and should not be forgotten.
 Support this Harlem figure.